UKs Johnson Urged To Embrace No-deal Brexit - UrduPoint

 Labour's Brexit spokesman Keir Starmer has said suspending parliament -- known as "proroguing" -- would be "unlawful" and "completely unacceptable".

-Britain voted to leave the European Union in a 2016 referendum but has already been forced to delay its exit twice after parliament opposed a deal struck with Brussels under Johnson's predecessor Theresa May.
+Britain voted to leave the EU in a 2016 referendum but has already been forced to delay its exit twice after parliament opposed a deal struck between Brussels and Johnson's predecessor Theresa May.

+Johnson wants Brussels to remove the withdrawal agreement's fallback provisions for the border with EU member Ireland.